Spooktacular returns to haunt Del Mar Horsepark Oct. 7-8

 Blaufuss said Breast Cancer Angels provides direct financial and emotional assistance for individuals with everyday life expenses as they are going through breast cancer treatment.

 “I don’t think people realize that treatment isn’t the only financial obstacle when dealing with a chronic disease,” Blaufuss said.
 “The ability to cover everyday living expenses can suddenly disappear when paying for treatments.
-It’s very common and yet not talked about much.”
+It’s very common and yet often undiscussed.”

 As Blaufuss continues to fight her recurrence of cancer, with a “heavy heart” she has decided this year’s Spooktacular will be the last year she does the show.